lsds/sgx-lkl/docs/Incompatibilities.md

 ### Calling system calls

 On x86-64 Linux, userspace makes system calls by placing the arguments and system call number in registers and then issuing a `syscall` instruction.
-With SGX, the `syscall` instruction is not permitted and so will raise an illegal instruction trap, which will be delivered to the host, resulting in an enclave exit and an enclave resume with the host.
+With SGX, the `syscall` instruction is not permitted and so will raise an illegal instruction trap.
+The trap will be delivered to the host, resulting in an enclave exit and an enclave resume with the host.
 We do not yet emulate the syscall instruction and so any code that attempts to make system calls directly will fail.

 The libc `syscall` function has been modified to use the LKL system call mechanism and so any code that does system calls via this function will work.